Mpala Research Centre

 30 Years

-Mpala's many partners include Kenya Wildlife Service, National Museums of Kenya, Wildlife Research and Training Institute of Kenya and the Smithsonian Institution.
+Mpala's partners are the Kenya Wildlife Service, National Museums of Kenya, the Wildlife Research and Training Institute of Kenya and the Smithsonian Institution.

 20,000